Logo

 Action Center

-On June 25, 2013, the Supreme Court ruling in Shelby County v.
-Holder invalidated parts of the Voting Rights Act.
-In the aftermath of the Court’s misguided decision, many states have tested the extent to which they can legally limit citizens’ access to the ballot box by introducing--and in many cases passing--restrictive voting laws
+In the past 15 years, the Supreme Court's rulings in Shelby County v.
+Holder and Brnovich v.
+DNC invalidated crucial provisions of the Voting Rights Act of 1965.
+In the aftermath of the Court’s misguided decisions, many states have tested the extent to which they can legally limit citizens’ access to the ballot box by introducing hundreds--and in many cases passing--restrictive voting laws

 Background:

-Join us in calling on the Senate to pass S. 4 to restore the Voting Rights Act.
+Join us in calling on Congress to restore the Voting Rights Act of 1965 by passing the John R. Lewis Voting Rights Advancement Act.

 Jewish Values: